vealylai/1DInterface/Interface1D/readme.md

 A state machine helps users create a clear mental model of what your software is doing at different points in time.
 It also helps during design, coding and, in the future, extending your code.

-# Instructions

-1. Download and install Visual Studio Code and install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension
-2. Install Chrome
-3. Download this game.
-4. Run it by dragging/dropping the entire folder in Visual Studio Code and clicking on the 'Go Live' button at the bottom right of the screen.
-5. Instructions for playing the game:
-   - Keyboard keys **A** and **D** move Red Player left and right.
-   - Keys **J** and **L** move Blue Player.
-   - First player to catch the Yellow Target 3 times wins.
-   - Winning color takes over the screen.
-   - Press **R** for re-starting the game.

 # Interface Architecture